Editorial

 Delayed payment is the main reason why many contractors are not able to service their loans.

-Kenya has one of the worst records in the region on delayed payments in respect to committed dates.
-More often that not, payments by both national and county governments are not made on time – thereby frustrating contractors and those down the supply chain.
+Kenya has one of the worst records in the region on delayed payments for committed dates.
+More often than not, payments by both national and county governments are not made on time – thereby frustrating contractors and those down the supply chain.

 Local contractors are among those who feel very frustrated at the late payment habit that is rife in this country.
-Banks too are frustrated and the chain of disappointment stretches all the way to the site, where casual labourers stay all day, toiling for bread and butter.
+Banks too are frustrated and the chain of disappointment stretches to the site, where casual labourers stay all day, toiling for bread and butter.

 Contractors are frustrated because the government does not pay them on time, banks are foiled because contractors do not service their loans and construction workers are disappointed because their wages are unreasonably delayed.

-Delayed payment by the government to contractors has been cited as the reason why many contractors, especially those involved in road projects, are not able to service their loans.
+Delayed payments by the government to contractors have been cited as the reason why many contractors, especially those involved in road projects, are not able to service their loans.

-This has seen banks shying away from lending to the construction sector in effort to cushion themselves from bad loans provisions.
+This has seen banks shying away from lending to the construction sector to cushion themselves from bad loan provisions.

 Thankfully, late payment to suppliers will soon be an offence.